Shrey0561/The-Loyalty-Blueprint-Compensation-Timing-Leadership-Stability-Analysis-SQL-Excel/README.md

 # The Loyalty Blueprint: Employee Retention Analysis (SQL + Excel)
-> This project was completed independently to practice HR analytics techniques and develop entry-level retention analysis skills.
+> A practical HR analytics case study focused on understanding the drivers of employee loyalty using SQL-based segmentation and Excel dashboards.

 ## TL;DR
 **Problem:** HR needed to understand what *keeps* employees loyal, not just why they leave.